 EHRs offer the significant benefit of simplifying both clinical and administrative tasks.
 By converting routine processes from paper to digital, EHRs remove the slow and cumbersome aspects of traditional systems.
 This change greatly lessens administrative work, allowing healthcare providers to concentrate on patient care.

 The efficiency gains from the adoption of EHRs are well-documented across the healthcare sector.
-Massachusetts General Hospital saw a 12% improvement in patient throughput after its EHR implementation, demonstrating how optimised workflows can directly impact a clinic's capacity and operational effectiveness.
+Massachusetts General Hospital saw a 12% improvement in patient throughput after its EHR implementation, demonstrating how optimized workflows can directly impact a clinic's capacity and operational effectiveness.

 5. Cost Savings and Financial Benefits